iamclement1/Careers-NCK-Tech/ReadMe.md

 <!-- ## [GDSC-KWASU Blog](https://blog.dsckwasu.club); -->

 ## Installation
-### After cloning the [repository](https://github.com/iamclement1/Careers-NCK-Tech) kindly run npm install to get all dependencies used in the project on your local machine.
+### After cloning the [repository](https://github.com/iamclement1/Careers-NCK-Tech) kindly run npm install to get all dependencies used in the project to your local machine.